VincentBaron/GNL/README.md

 # GNL
 ## Project overview

-This project aimed at understanding how to use file descriptors and parsing data.
+This project aimed at parsing a file line by line and writing it to a buffer with a pre defined buffer size.

 ## What I learned